Slashdot Asks: Have Smartphones Destroyed a Generation?

 Betteridge's law holds true (Score:1)

-SmartPhone is just a decoy name (Score:2)
+SmartPhone is just a decoy name (Score:3)

 Their real name is portable TELESCREENS; the way Oceania monitors and controls the population using a software tool called FACEBOOK.
 And this sort of thing was predicted decades [technovelgy.com] in advance.